 Discussion aiming to clarify the WTO's disciplines governing RTAs is ongoing in the Negotiation Group on Rules.
-The main points of the systemic issues include the "substantially all the trade" requirement and the concept of "other restrictive regulations of commerce" (Article XXIV:8 of GATT).
-Japan participates in the discussion aiming at a high level discipline not to undermine the multilateral trade system under the WTO by the RTAs.
+The main points of the systemic issues include the "substantially all the trade" requirement and the concept of "other restrictive regulations of commerce" (Article XXIV:8 of GATT) (see Figure II-16-10).
+Japan participates in the discussion aiming at a high level discipline so as not to undermine the multilateral trade system under the WTO by the RTAs.

-Figure 15-7

-Major Points of the Systemic Issues Emerged from WTO Rules for RTAs
+Figure II-16-10 Major Points of the Systemic Issues Relating to WTO Rules for RTAs